DocNow/storified/README.md

 ## Docker

-If you'd rather not install storified with pip you can also run it using
+If you'd rather not install storified with pip you can also run it using [Docker].
+For example this command will download all of the stories for the *digdialog* Storify user:
-[Docker]:

 ```
-$ docker container run -v ./downloads:/storified/downloads docnow/storified <account name> --download-dir /storified/downloads
+$ docker run -e STORIFY_USER=digdialog -v storified:/storified docnow/storified
 ```

-Replace the `</path/to/my/stories>` with a directory path on your machine and `<account name>` with a valid Storify account name.

 [Storify]: https://en.wikipedia.org/wiki/Storify
 [announced]: https://web.archive.org/web/20171212163903/https://storify.com/faq-eol